Christopher B. "Stubb" Stubblefield: Stubb's on Red River Street and Waller Creek

+Trivia

 While the Austin restaurant uses commercially available Stubb's branded sauces and marinades, the sauce used in his original restaurant was not homemade and was substantially different.
 As described by Stubb to jam regular Trey Yancy (who built the stage, lights, and sign) he used Hunt's original sauce, adding brine from dill pickles and jalapeños to taste.

 Stubblefield was inducted into the Barbecue Hall of Fame in 2019.